open-gitops/documents/repo-structure/one-to-one/README.md

-# Flux Example
+# One to One GitOps Repository

-This is an example on how to structure a GitOps repo using the [1:1 method](../) and Argo CD.
-This is meant as a good starting point and not what your final repo will look like.
+This is an example on how to structure a GitOps repo using the "One repo per cluster" method.
+This is meant to be a "generic" way of doing this that should fit most GitOps controllers.

+This is meant as a good starting point, but not how your final layout will look like.

 # Structure